ams-hackers/gbforth/docs/assembler.md

 ## dmg-forth assembler

 dmg-forth includes an assembler.
-This is useful when you want more control about how the hardward is used or you need to optimize some piece of code.
+This is useful when you want more control about how the hardware is used or you need to optimize some piece of code.

 You can combine Forth and Assembler as you please.
 You can even write